The Complete Guide to the Perfect Book Layout, Woman with computer

 Most appendices come at the end of a book, but some authors will put information such as maps or glossaries at the beginning to orient the reader.

 Back matter also offers you an opportunity for subtle self-promotion.
-Direct the reader toward your backlist or inform them of forthcoming projects.
-In ebooks, you can even link to a website or other listings.
+Direct the reader toward your other published books or inform them of forthcoming projects.
+In e-Books, you can even link to a website or other listings.
 Just check distributor guidelines to ensure compliance.
 If you accidentally promote a competitor, they may reject your book.

-Part of your book editing process should include rigorous proofreading.
+Part of the book editing process is rigorous proofreading.
 Readers have a right to expect error-free text.
-Palmetto offers a range of editing services, from comprehensive developmental editing to copy editing.
+Palmetto offers various editing services, from comprehensive developmental editing to copy editing.

 Your interior formatting should be just as pristine.
-This book layout guide will cover some best practices for final-product formatting below, but the ultimate goal is a perfectly regular text that is easy to read.
+The book layout guide below will cover some best practices for final product formatting, but the ultimate goal is to have perfectly regular text that is easy to read.

 Avoid common book formatting errors that distract the reader.
 Some of these are bad habits and leftover conventions from when people typed on typewriters.
 For example, use one space after a period, never two.
 Today’s computers automatically resolve the letter-spacing issues that created the need for extra spaces.

 No matter how your reader chooses to engage your work, you want to assure them of a flawless reading experience.
-You need to know what will display awkwardly or fail to convert between ebooks and print ones.
+You need to know what elements will display awkwardly or fail to convert between e-Books and print publications.

 Flowable layouts are highly adaptable.
 They work on any size and brand of e-reader, and your customers can change font size and style to suit their own eyes.